 How will the City bill individuals for first responder fees?

-A bill will be sent by a third-party billing service (Wittman Enterprises, LLC) to the patient’s insurance company.
+A bill will be sent by a third-party billing service (Wittman Enterprises, LLC) to the patient’s insurance company, including Medicare and Medicaid Services.
 If the patient does not have medical insurance, the patient will be billed directly with the potential for a waiver as outlined above.

 Do other cities charge first responder fees?

 Many fire agencies surrounding Rocklin that provide advanced life support paramedic services charge first responder fees.
 Agencies include the South Placer Fire District, Sacramento Metro Fire, Roseville Fire, and others.